johnliu55tw/debian-packaging/README.md

 ### Create Launchpad account and import your GPG key

-You will need a [Launchpad](https://launchpad.net/+login) account to create PPA on Launchpad.
+You will need a [Launchpad](https://launchpad.net/+login) account to host a PPA on Launchpad.
 Click the link to register if you don't have one.
 After you got an account, upload your GPG key to Launchpad.

 Retrieve the **fingerprint** of your GPG key with the following command: